yz12b/SAMM/README.md

 SAMM includes two variants, first one is 'SAMM-SPOD' and the other one is 'SAMM-RR'.
 'SAMM-SPOD' combines spectral-LSE and SPOD, while 'SAMM-RR' is based on the conditioned analysis that provides the rank-1 approximation of the system input.
 Both of the methods give the same dominant modes associated with a particular frequency.

-The sample data given here is downsampled from the original data due to the file size limitaion.
+The sample data given here are downsampled from the original data due to the file size limitaion.
 Only a portion of the PIV snapshots and two out of ten Kulite sensors are given.
-The test code gives the mode shapes of the v-component of a cavity flow at Mach 0.6 for the first four Rossiter mode frequencies.
+The test code gives the mode shapes of the v-component of a cavity flow at Mach 0.6 for the first four Rossiter frequencies.

 # Files
 | File        | Description     |
 | ------------- |:-------------:|